Aymmaann/LuneX/README.md

 # LuneX

 LuneX is a cloud-powered cryptocurrency tracking platform that provides real-time insights, historical analysis, and AI-driven volatility alerts.
-This project leverages multiple cloud services for authentication, data storage, and analytics. **LuneX is currently under development.**
+This project leverages multiple cloud services for authentication, data storage, and analytics.

 ## Features